 Each year, The Heritage Foundation’s Index of U.S. Military Strength employs a standardized, consistent set of criteria, accessible both to government officials and to the American public, to gauge the U.S. military’s ability to perform its missions in today’s world.
 The inaugural 2015 edition established a baseline assessment on which each annual edition builds and that both assesses the state of affairs for its respective year and measures how key factors have changed during the preceding year.
 The current year can be compared to the initial year (2015) quite easily to see whether trends with respect to the U.S. military’s ability to defend America’s interests have been positive or negative.

 The Index is not an assessment of what might be, although the trends that it captures may well imply both concerns and opportunities that can guide decisions that are germane to America’s security.
 Rather, the Index should be seen as a report card for how well or poorly conditions, countries, and the U.S. military have evolved during the assessed year.
 The past cannot be changed, but it can inform the present, just as the future cannot be predicted but can be shaped.

 What the Index Assesses

 The Index of U.S. Military Strength assesses the ease or difficulty of operating in key regions based on existing alliances, regional political stability, the presence of U.S. military forces, and the condition of key infrastructure.
-Threats are assessed based on the behavior and physical capabilities of actors that pose challenges to U.S. vital national interests.
-The condition of America’s military power is measured in terms of its capability or modernity, capacity for operations, and readiness to handle assigned missions successfully.
-This framework provides a single-source reference for policymakers and other Americans who seek to know whether our military power is up to the task of defending our national interests.
+Assessments of threats are based on the behavior and physical capabilities of actors that pose challenges to vital U.S. national interests.
+The condition of America’s military power is measured in terms of its capability or modernity, capacity for operations, and readiness to handle assigned missions.
+This framework provides a single-source reference for policymakers and other Americans who seek to know whether our military is up to the task of defending our national interests.

 - Defense of the homeland;